A manifesto

 The dashboard earned its place.
 Under the hardware of 2005, a flat field of charts was the best a running system could be compressed into, and observability as a discipline is one of the real achievements of the era.
 It is not the enemy.
 It is the past, and it is owed credit on the way out.

 You have felt the rest of this at 3 a.m., the certainty that there had to be a better way to hold a system than in your own tired head.
-The claim is that the better way is a place.
-Not a prettier picture, which has been tried and buried, but a stateful, occupied, living position you work from, the machine's context scoped to where you stand, the deciding still yours.
-Whether that gets an engineer to the cause faster than a good waterfall or a well-tuned dashboard is not proven.
-It is a bet, it is falsifiable, and the honest move is not to ask anyone to believe it.
-It is to name the number it turns on, run it in the open against the best flat tool there is, and publish it whichever way it lands.
+The claim is that the better way is a place: a stateful, occupied, living position you work from, the machine's context scoped to where you stand, the deciding still yours.
+It is a bet, it is falsifiable, and the honest move is to name the number it turns on and run it in the open.

 Refuse the flatness if the number earns it.